ibirds-github/Quick-Change-Set/README.md

 * For more info: [watch here](https://www.youtube.com/watch?v=20f6IIyZNbE)

 ## Supported Components and Rules to mention in CSV file
 For now we are supporting following components.
-In near future, we need to support more:
+In near future, we need to support more.
+All names must be case sensitive and must exact match to salesforce Name/DeveloperName exact case
 * Apex Classes -> API name of apex class
 * Apex Triggers -> API name of apex trigger
 * Visualforce Pages -> API name of page